-"Topics in Deployment Psychology" provides in-depth training on deployment spectrum issues facing our service members, their families, and providers.
+"Topics in Military & Deployment Psychology" provides in-depth training on deployment spectrum issues facing our Service members, their families, and providers.
 This course, which is offered four to five times a year, is taught not only by CDP staff but also distinguished guest speakers with expertise in military behavioral health and deployment medicine.

 This course is primarily geared toward uniformed behavioral health providers from all the branches of the military.
 Attendees have included military psychologists, psychiatrists, social workers, physician assistants, and clinical nurse practitioners.
 While a large number of the attendees are established uniformed providers, many are currently in their internship or residency year and represent the newest generation of tri-service junior officers in the DoD.

 The eight-day course covers four broad topic areas identified as particularly key to the care of Service members and their families:

 1. Deployment 101: addresses the unique demands that Service members and behavioral health providers may experience while deployed.
 Military behavioral health professionals who have recently deployed give first-hand accounts of their experiences in forward operating areas.

 2. Trauma and Resilience: addresses issues of psychological trauma and resilience particular to the experience of combat deployment.
 Participants learn evidence-based approaches to assess and treat combat operational stress, PTSD, suicidal behavior, and sleep problems, and they discuss military efforts to build troop resilience.

 3. Behavioral Health Care of the Seriously Medically Injured: introduces participants to issues that arise when providing behavioral health care to individuals suffering from serious medical injuries, with a focus on the identification and treatment of blast-related traumatic brain injuries.

 4. Deployment and Families: examines topics related to the impact of deployment, reintegration, and combat stress injuries on the Service member and the family, with an emphasis on family function and resilience.